Caldarie/flutter_tflite_audio/README.md

 Android devices should work fine on emulators.

-**BE AWARE:** For iOS, tflite select ops 2.2 and 2.3 do not work seamlessly.
+**BE AWARE:** If you are using the model from Google's Teachable Machine, tflite select ops 2.2 and 2.3 do not work seamlessly.
 To counter this problem, be sure to follow **step 4** correct, under [iOS Installation & Permissions](https://github.com/Caldarie/flutter_tflite_audio/tree/feature/google_teachable_machine_compatability#ios-installation--permissions)

+If you are using decoded wav, you can skip step 4

 ## How to add tflite_audio as a dependency:
 1. Add `tflite_audio` as a [dependency in your pubspec.yaml file]